Corn Laws: Effects of repeal

 Similar patterns developed in Ireland, where cereal production was labour-intensive.
 The reduction of grain prices reduced the demand for agricultural labour in Ireland, and reduced the output of barley, oats, and wheat.
 These changes occurred at the same time that emigration was reducing the labour supply and increasing wage rates to levels too great for arable farmers to sustain.

 Britain's reliance on imported food led to the danger of it being starved into submission during wartime.
-In 1914 Britain was dependent on imports for four-fifths of her wheat and 40% of her meat.
+In 1914 Britain was dependent on imports for four-fifths of its wheat and 40% of its meat.
 During the First World War, the Germans in their U-boat campaign attempted to take advantage of this by sinking ships importing food into Britain, but they were eventually defeated.
 During the Second World War in the Battle of the Atlantic, Germany tried again to starve Britain into surrender, but again was unsuccessful.